UKCloud/documentation/articles/azure/azs-how-create-scale-set.md

 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Create a Scale Set - Portal
+toc_title: Create a scale set
 toc_fullpath: Users/How To/azs-how-create-scale-set.md
 toc_mdlink: azs-how-create-scale-set.md
 ---

-# How to create a Virtual Machine Scale Set using UKCloud Azure Stack portal
+# How to create a scale set using UKCloud Azure Stack portal

 ## Overview

-Virtual Machine scale sets in Azure Stack are a compute resource that can be used to deploy and manage identical virtual machines.
+Virtual machine (VM) scale sets in Azure Stack are a compute resource that you can use to deploy and manage identical VMs.
 All virtual machine instances in a scale set are configured in the same way and do not require any provisioning beforehand.

 ## Prerequisites

-To complete the steps in this guide, you must have appropriate access to a subscription in the Azure Stack portal.
+To complete the steps in this article, you must have appropriate access to a subscription in the Azure Stack portal.

 ## Creating a new virtual machine scale set